jbillote/mbtl-scraper/README.md

 "dantes": "Monte Cristo"
 ```

-If no character is specified, then data is fetched for every character.

-Data for characters is scraped from the Mizuumi wiki and saved to CSV files in
+Data for characters is scraped from the Mizuumi wiki and saved to the provided
+`sqlite` database.
+The database's tables will be destroyed and created every
+time as this is only intended to be ran when there are major game updates.

-the `movelist/mbtl` directory in the project directory.
-The directories are
+Data will also be saved to CSV files in the `movelist/mbtl` directory in the
-created if they don't exist.
+project directory.
+The directories are created if they don't exist.

 ## Dependencies
 This project is dependent on the `beautifulsoup` and `requests` libraries,